-A modern duvet, of quality, is much more than a rough cloth bag filled with the inedible portions of last nights supper!
-Luxurious soft down proof fabrics, highly processed, super clean, de-dusted and sanitized white goose down and state of the art baffled box construction result in a comforter that will stay fluffy and warm for many years to come.
+Down comforters have been keeping people warm for centuries, beginning in rural Europe, along with featherbeds.
+They were often filled with whatever kind of feathers and down, fowl or fair, that happened to be available.
+These days a down comforter is much more than a rough cloth bag filled with the inedible portions of last nights supper!
+Luxuriously soft down proof fabrics, highly processed, super clean, de-dusted and sanitized white goose down and state of the art sealed baffled box construction result in a comforter that will stay fluffy and warm for many years to come.